jeromecst/scripts/README.md

 ---

-* you can install all scripts by executing `./install.sh`
+* you can install all scripts by executing `sudo bash install.sh`

 ### ddir